Jan3385/VoxaEngine/README.md

 ### Windows 10/11

-Make sure you have at least CMake v3.10 installed and functional.
-Ensure you have a g++ compiler installed and working with CMake.
+Make sure you have at least *CMake v3.10* installed and functional.
+Ensure you have a *g++* compiler with *Ninja* generator installed and working with CMake.

 To compile simply run `cmake --preset release` and follow with `cmake --build build` in the project folder.